MIS - System Development Life Cycle

 Testing process focuses on both:

 The internal logic of the system/software, ensuring that all statements have been tested;

 The external functions, by conducting tests to find errors and ensuring that the defined input will actually produce the required results.

 In some cases, a 'parallel run' of the new system is performed, where both the current and the proposed system are run in parallel for a specified time period and the current system is used to validate the proposed system.

 Deployment of the System

 At this stage, system is put into production to be used by the end users.
-Sometime, we put system into a Beta stage where users feedback is received and based one feedback system is corrected or improved before a final release or official release of the system.
+Sometime, we put system into a Beta stage where users' feedback is received and based on the feedback, the system is corrected or improved before a final release or official release of the system.

 Maintenance is necessary to eliminate the errors in the working system during its working life and to tune the system to any variation in its working environment.
 Often small system deficiencies are found, as system is brought into operation and changes are made to remove them.
 System planner must always plan for resources availability to carry on these maintenance functions.